-Also, if you have any symptoms of blood clots, I would probably hold off on a massage.
+Also, if you have any symptoms of blood clots, I would probably hold off on a massage (also, be SURE to talk with your provider).
 You definitely don’t want them to massage a blood clot loose and pregnant women are at a higher risk for blood clots during their pregnancy.

 Types of massage

 Prenatal massage therapists may specialize in different types of massage

 First off, deep tissue massage’s pressure can be tailored to you and your needs that day.

 Strong pressure might be great if you’re sore in deep muscles.
 This is great especially on your legs for pregnant women (but obviously not on their abdomen).
 It can really help your soft tissues release fluids and feel better.

 Light pressure might be great if you’re just looking to feel good and rejuvenated after your massage.